 Recently, I read Anetka’s diary that described the life of a coal miner’s bride.
 Anetka was a Polish immigrant who lived in the late 1800s.
 Her father betrothed her to a fellow coal miner in exchange for three passes to America.
 I admire the fact that though she disagreed with her father’s wishes, she got with the program and quickly adapted to being a young wife and mother to three girls.
 She constantly reminded herself of her grandma’s words “A woman’s highest calling is to be a wife and mother” (paraphrased).
 Nonetheless, she never forgot her personal desires and ambitions.

 The most touching part about her character was her entrepreneurial spirit: from selling pig hair to make brush bristles to using honey to make hand cream and even homemade soap with different scents.
 Going through the pages of her diary, I was able to get a better understanding of what Glen Llopis means when he talks about the immigrant attitude.

-Truth be told, I am not able to bake bread or make sauerkraut (and this I will take a definite pass).
+Honestly, I am not sure how tasty my bread or sauerkraut would be.
 I know that I can learn how to do things around the house that can improve the quality of life for my current and future family.
 I promise myself to do extra dusting, sewing, try a new recipe or a new way of making a common dish.
 I would like to be a good homemaker and role model for crazy beautiful sisters.
 I want to have a successful career and I want to be a wonderful wife and mother.
 Yes, I want to have it all.